DarrenLevine/TipTap/README.md

 To get started, run, and read:
 **software/example_OperatingTipTap.py**

-If you're not connected to hardware a pybuller simulation will automatically start:
+If you're not connected to hardware a pybullet simulation will automatically start:
 ![pybullet_sim](images/pybullet_sim.png)

 If you are connected to hardware, you'll automatically be able to control the robot.